-No matter if you are a beginner or a pro, being a woodworker, you must know how to cut a square hole in wood with a jigsaw, that too, expertly.
-This will not only refine your craftsmanship but also help you make more creative and attractively designed wooden items.
+No matter if you are a beginner or a pro, being a woodworker, knowing how to cut a square hole in the wood with a jigsaw, is a handy skill to have.
+Broadening your woodcutting skills will let you enjoy woodworking projects even more.

-This article can be really helpful if you are working on a project where you need to cut square/ rectangular holes in the wood.
-Using a jigsaw is quite easy if you know how to master it with expertise.
-Once you pick the right blade and a reliable quality jigsaw, you are all set to cut any shape on the wood.
-Here, let us learn, how to cut a square hole in wood with a jigsaw.
+This article can be beneficial if you are working on a project where you need to cut square/ rectangular holes in the wood.
+Using a jigsaw is pretty easy if you know how to master it.
+Once you pick the right blade and the best jigsaw you can afford, you are all set to cut any shape you need.

 Things you’ll need

-To start your job, you will need some things in possession.
+To start your job, you will need to gather some tools and materials.
 This includes:

 - Board with marking